-GMT% Calculator — winning benchmarks (WBT, Met Regatta) & Henley qualification benchmark
+GMT% Calculator - winning benchmarks (WBT, Met Regatta, HWR) & Henley qualification benchmark

 Enter times below over 2000m to get comparative GMT scores against each benchmark.